HeyLip/3D_LiDAR_autolabeling_SLAM/README.md

 * 2D labels contains MaskRCNN detection boxes and segmentation masks.
 Each `.lbl` file consists of of a dictionary with two keys: `pred_boxes` and `pred_masks`.
 Boxes and masks are stored as numpy array of size Nx4 and NxHxW.

 # 3. License
-HSNS-SLAM includes the part of third-party open-source software DSP-SLAM, which itself includes third-party open-source software.
+3D_LiDAR_autolabeling-SLAM includes the part of third-party open-source software DSP-SLAM, which itself includes third-party open-source software.
 DSP-SLAM includes the third-party open-source software ORB-SLAM2, which itself includes third-party open-source software.
 Each of these components have their own license.
-HSNS-SLAM is released under [GPLv3 license](LICENSE) in line with ORB-SLAM2.
+3D_LiDAR_autolabeling-SLAM is released under [GPLv3 license](LICENSE) in line with ORB-SLAM2.
 For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](Dependencies.md).

 # 4. Acknowledgements
 Research presented here has been supported by the UCL Centre for Doctoral Training in Foundational AI under UKRI grant number EP/S021566/1.
 We thank [Wonbong Jang](https://sites.google.com/view/wbjang/home) and Adam Sherwood for fruitful discussions.
 We are also grateful to [Binbin Xu](https://www.doc.ic.ac.uk/~bx516/) and [Xin Kong](https://kxhit.github.io/) for their patient code testing!

+Thank you DSP_SLAM, JingwenWang95, https://github.com/JingwenWang95/DSP-SLAM.git